 You may choose from five comprehensive plans, including a Shared Deductible Plan, Standard Plan, Health Savings Account (HSA), HMO, and In-Network Only Plan.
 These options include a variety of deductibles, out-of-pocket maximum costs, and prescription costs.
 The HSA has the highest deductible, but it features a medical savings account, which you can fund with pre-tax income plus contributions from Amazon.
+For 2021 you can contribute up to $3,600 for yourself and $7,200 for a family.
+The annual limit is inclusive of the employer contribution made on your behalf, which is currently $500 for employee-only health coverage, $1,000 for employee plus spouse/domestic partner or employee plus children, and $1,500 for an employee plus spouse/domestic partner with children.
 HSA funds grow tax-free, and withdrawals to pay for qualified expenses are also tax-free.
 The money is yours to keep, even if you leave Amazon.
 Given their unique tax treatment, and the option to invest contributions, HSAs can also be used to supplement your retirement savings.

 An FSA allows you to save for health and dependent care costs using pre-tax income.
-If you do not have an HSA, you may contribute up to $2,750 per year to a general purpose Health Care FSA in 2020.
-You may also contribute up to $5,000 a year to a Dependent Care FSA, which can be used for certain child care expenses, or to care for senior citizens who live with you and are claimed as a dependent on your federal tax return.
+If you do not have an HSA, you may contribute up to $2,750 per year to a general-purpose Health Care FSA in 2021.
+You may also contribute up to $5,000 a year to a Dependent Care FSA (subject to income limitations), which can be used for certain childcare expenses or to care for senior citizens who live with you and are claimed as a dependent on your federal tax return.
 Unlike an HSA, FSA funds must be spent by March 31st for the Dependent Care FSA or May 31st for the Healthcare FSA following the calendar year in which you contributed to the plan to avoid forfeiting any of the savings.
 You may submit claims for reimbursement until June 30th.
 An FSA is best used for large pre-planned medical or dental expenses, such as orthodontics.

-Amazon offers a life insurance benefit of twice an employee’s annual base salary at no cost.
+Amazon offers a life insurance benefit of twice an employee’s annual base salary at no cost up to $500k.
+Another $500k of AD&D coverage applies for death or injuries resulting from a covered accident.
 Employees may purchase additional coverage for up to 10 times their salary, with a maximum of $2 million.
 Premiums are age-based.
-Typically, health exams are not required for basic coverage, but the insurance company may require an exam for higher levels of coverage.
-The coverage is not portable, so you might consider buying a separate policy if you think you may leave the company.
+Typically, health exams are not required for basic coverage, but the insurance company may require an exam for higher benefit levels.
+The policy is not portable, so you might consider buying separate life insurance if you think you may leave the company.
 Additional coverage is available for purchase for spouses (up to $250k) and children (up to $20k).

 As you can see, Amazon provides a wide range of financial benefits, including some which require careful consideration.
 If you have questions about which options are right for you, or how they best fit with your tax and financial planning, your Paracle advisor can help.